betrybe/manual-arquiteto-moderno-en/manuscript/chapter_03.md

 > **INFO**: Many frameworks need the default constructor to exist for the sake of creating an instance from the reflection API.
 Since the goal is to discourage using the default constructor instead of the construction method, the constructor will be noted with [Deprecated](https://www.baeldung.com/java-deprecated).
 The Deprecated annotation indicates that this method should not be used.

-As far as the `Player` class is concerned, all attributes will have default getters, except for the <code>end</code> attribute, which will have a special treatment: `getEnd` will return an `Optional`, once `end` can be null.
+As far as the `Player` class is concerned, all attributes will have default getters, except for the `end`attribute, which will have a special treatment: `getEnd` will return an `Optional`, once `end` can be null.
 Another point is the method `setEnd`, which will only be an integer if the last year is equal to or greater than the player's starting year, i.e., if he started playing in 2004, he could not have finished playing in 2002.
 Thus, the setter will have to validate at the moment of access.

 ```java
 import java.math.BigDecimal;